Qcloud1223/COMP461905/Instructions.md

 some problems when verifying your submissions, because your code is only tested under your environment.

 Thus, it is highly recommended to use Ubuntu 18.04 or 20.04, where you can have the exact environment with me.
-Yet you can use a different distribution if you really want that, and in that case please send me your setup.
+Yet you can use a different distribution if you really want that, and in that case please send me your environment and settings.

 If you never use Linux before, that's OK.
 You can always use a virtual machine.
 <!-- TODO: add installing Linux, a link or another tutorial -->